jraab/tutorials/rna_seq_pipeline.md

 `sh`

-This tells `bsub` to “execute” everything that follows using the `sh` shell.
+This tells `bsub` to "execute" everything that follows using the `sh` shell.
 (Note, you could probably use bash here, but writing your code so that `sh` can run it ensures maximum portability.
 Every unix machine on the planet can run `sh` scripts.
 Not all of them, however, can run `bash` scripts.)
 The first thing `sh` will do is put:

 `rna_seq_wt_results/accepted_hits.bam my_track wt.bedgraph`

 into `$1`, `$2`, and `$3`.
 That is, it will put `rna_seq_wt_results/accepted_hits.bam` into `$1`, it will put `my_track` into `$2` and, lastly, it will put `wt.bedgraph` into `$3`.
 After it does that, it will run `makeBedgraph.sh`.
 At this point the three variables, `$1`, `$2`, and `$3` in `makeBedgraph.sh` have been defined (and are no longer just "put the first thing I see in `$1`") and, if all goes well, you will end up with a new file called `wt.bedgraph`.

-Now, here’s something cool.
+Now, here's something cool.
 What if you had 3 files of WT data?
 You could enter the commands really quickly (if you use the "up-arrow" key) like this:

     bsub -n 1 -J bg_wt1 -o bg_wt1_stdout.txt -e bg_wt1_stderr.txt "sh makeBedgraph.sh rna_seq_wt1_results/accepted_hits.bam wt1_track wt1.bedgraph"